Red Amber: Natural Rare Red Variety of Amber

-Red amber is a rare and highly prized variety of amber.
+Red amber is a rare variety of amber characterized by its distinctive red color, which can vary from a light red or cherry hue to a deep, almost blackish red.
 It is found in only a few locations in the world, including the Baltic Sea region, Mexico, and the Dominican Republic.

 Amber is fossilized tree resin used for jewelry, decoration, medicine, and perfume.
 Specimens with inclusions of insects and plants are of great scientific significance and highly esteemed by collectors.